crear-y-configurar-proyecto-aspnet

 How to Create a Project in ASP.NET

-In this article, we will see how to create and configure a project in ASP.NET, going through the initial steps that will allow us to start working with the technology.
+In this article, we are going to see how to create and configure a project in ASP.NET, going through the initial steps that will allow us to start working with the technology.

-Logically, this is the starting point: it doesn’t matter if you are taking your first steps or if you are preparing to launch a real project, the first thing is to create the project 😋.
+Logically, it’s the starting point: it doesn’t matter if you’re taking your first steps or preparing to build a real project, the first thing is to create the project 😋.

-Moreover, it will allow us to understand the structure, basic configuration, and functioning of an ASP.NET project.
+But also, it will allow us to understand the structure, basic configuration, and operation of an ASP.NET project.

-Don’t worry if you feel a bit lost at first.
-It’s normal; it’s the first project.
-You’ll get the hang of it soon.
+Don’t worry if you’re a bit lost at first.
+It’s normal, it’s the first project.
+You’ll get the hang of it quickly.

 Prerequisites